EXPLAINER: Why rising rates are unsettling Wall Street

 WHY ARE TREASURY YIELDS RISING?

 Part of it is rising expectations for inflation, perhaps the worst enemy of a bond investor.
-Inflation means future payments from bonds won't buy as many bananas, minutes' worth of college tuition or whatever else is rising in price.
-So bond prices tend to fall when inflation expectations are rising, which in turn pushes up their yields.
+Inflation means future payments from bonds won’t buy as much – because the price of a banana or a bouquet of flowers will be higher than it is today.
+So when inflation expectations rise, bonds are less desirable, and their prices fall.
+That pushes up their yield.

 Treasury yields also often track with expectations for the economy’s strength, which are on the rise.
 When the economy is healthy, investors feel less need to own Treasurys, considered to be the safest possible investment.